HealthDataInsight/way_of_working/docs/decisions/0003-use-keep-a-changelog-v1-1-as-the-format-for-changelogs.md

 Chosen option: "keep a changelog", because

-* It is an easy to read format, both for people and tooling.
+* It is an accessible format, both for people and tooling.
 * It is a human-written, plain English summary of changes, not a commit log dump.
 * It has a well defined structure that makes automation easier.
 * GNU changelog style is inadequate.